 This topic guide covers the two different scheduling policies that are supported in Determined.
 Administrators can configure the desired scheduler in Master Configuration.
-Given a scheduling algorithm configured at the cluster level, task scheduling is further dictated by task configuration values:
+It is also possible to configure different scheduling behavior for different resource pools.

 For the fair-share scheduler,

-resources.weightlets users inflate the resource demand of a task relative to others.
+resources.weightlets users set the resource demand of a task relative to other tasks.

 For the priority scheduler,

 resources.prioritylets users assign a priority order to tasks.